Hippos (Golan Heights): Rashidun and Umayyad periods

-The Muslim armies of the Rashidun period invaded Palestine in the 7th century, completing their conquest by 641.
+The Muslim armies of the Rashidun period invaded Byzantine province Palestina Secunda in the 7th century, completing their conquest by 641.
 Hippos' new Arab rulers allowed the citizens to continue practicing Christianity, a policy then continued by the Umayyad Caliphate.
 According to archaeologists, the Islamic regime did not pull down the churches but Christian imagery engraved on Byzantine brass bread stamps and chancel screens was covered over with a paste of tin and lead.

-However, the population and economy continued to decline.
-The earthquake of 749 destroyed Hippos and it was abandoned permanently.

-History of archaeological research
+Hippos was abandoned after the 749 Galilee earthquake.

+Archaeology

 1880s surveys

 G. Schumacher visited the ruin in 1883–1885, giving a protracted account of Hippos (Kŭlat el Husn) in his work, The Jaulân, although he had incorrectly surmised that the site may have been the ancient Gamala described by Josephus.

-1950s excavations and aftermath
+1950s excavations

-The first excavations were carried out by Israeli archaeologists Emmanuel Anati, Claire Epstein, Michael Avi-Yona and others from 1951 to 1955.
+The first excavations were carried out by Israeli archaeologists Emmanuel Anati, Claire Epstein, Michael Avi-Yonah and others from 1951 to 1955.
 They unearthed some domestic buildings, the main city gate at the east and a large Byzantine church that had probably been the seat of Hippos' bishop.
 After the excavations, the Israel Defense Forces used Mount Sussita for the same purpose as the ancient Greeks—as a fortress.
 It was used as a border defense against Syria until much of the Golan Heights were captured by Israel in the 1967 Six-Day War.

-In 1964 Mt.
-Sussita was declared a national park and in 2004 the area around it, including the site itself, were declared a national reserve.
+In 1964 Hippos was declared a national park and in 2004 the area around it, including the site itself, were declared a national reserve.

-Survey and excavation since 1999

-Following an archaeological survey conducted in 1999, it was decided to embark on a large-scale scientific project of excavations.
-The site has been excavated annually since, with the 14th season of excavations slated to take place in the summer of 2013.